akoskm/akoskm.github.io/_posts/2020-02-06-the-cost-of-testing-implementation-details.md

 ![Codebite loop](/assets/posts/images/2020-02-05/loop.jpg)

-If you test the software as I described above, the test will pass even after you change the implementation.
-That's because we realized that the recursion wasn't the business requirement.
-The requirement was to help the user to calculate the factorial of an integer.
+Keep in mind the requirements while writing tests, and they will work even after you change the implementation.
+In our case, the recursion is not a business requirement.
+The requirement is to calculate the factorial of an integer.

 So next time, you're about to test a new feature, think about the moment when someone decides to rewrite your implementation.

 What will bring more value to the team?

-A test checking a specific implementation, or a test proving that the problem is solved?
+A test, checking a specific implementation, or a test proving that the problem is solved?
 Imagine their face when they run the tests and see all the false positives.

 <iframe src="https://giphy.com/embed/6229k5h1JkuvS" width="480" height="358" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/star-trek-trouble-with-tribbles-kirk-gets-shitted-on-by-6229k5h1JkuvS">via GIPHY</a></p>